liferay/lexicon-site/src/pages/docs/patterns/loading_indicator.md

 ### Size

-Make a responsive usage of the sizes that help the user to understand that something is happening not being aggressive.
-The context of use will help you understanding the size to use.
+Use the sizes below to respond to different device sizes:

 | Size | Description |
 | ---- | ----- |